AmericanMedicalAssociation/AMA-style-guide/styleguide/docs/code_conventions.md

 [https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA]()

+## Styling

-## SASS/SCSS
+### SASS/SCSS
+We use [Sassy CSS (SCSS)](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html) for styling.
+SCSS files are stored in the directory for each pattern and imported in `/source/assets/css/styles.scss`,

+### Name classes using BEM
-We use [Sassy CSS](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html) for styling.
-In addition, class names and heirarchy follow the [BEM (Block Element Modifier)](http://getbem.com/) methodology to enable creation of reusable components and code sharing in the front-end.
-We use the abridged syntax recommended in the [18F Front End Guide](https://frontend.18f.gov/#bem) under their suggested custom methodology section.
+Class names and hierarchy follow the [BEM (Block Element Modifier)](http://getbem.com/) namespacing methodology to facilitate code sharing among designers and developers.
+For easier reading and more concise class names, we use the abridged syntax recommended in the [18F Front End Guide](https://frontend.18f.gov/#bem).

+### Responsive implementation using Breakpoint-Sass
-The AMA Style Guide creates responsive components, and we use [Breakpoint](http://breakpoint-sass.com/) to manage our media queries.
+All patterns in the AMA Style Guide are fully responsive.
+We use [Breakpoint-Sass](http://breakpoint-sass.com/) to manage our media queries.
 Breakpoint is fairly simple to use and has a very thorough [wiki](https://github.com/at-import/breakpoint/wiki) explaining its useage and capabilities.

+### Sass-Grid
-All of our layouts utilize the [Sass-grid](https://github.com/digitaledgeit/sass-grid) grid system.
-Sass-grid is a very lightweight, flebox-based grid system.
+Some of our layouts currently utilize the [Sass-grid](https://github.com/digitaledgeit/sass-grid) grid system.
+Sass-grid is a very lightweight, flexbox-based grid system.

+### Using Placeholders
-Extend placeholders rather than classes.
-Placeholder selectors will not show up in the generated CSS, only the selectors that extend them will be included in the output.
+When appropriate, please extend placeholders rather than classes:

+Placeholder selectors will not show up in the generated CSS.
+Only the selectors that extend them will be included in the output.
 This means that if a placeholder exists only to be extended by other classes, our compiled CSS won't get bloated by unused classes.
 Example:

     %button {
       background: $orange;